-Capsules take CBG oil and enclose it in a digestible gel capsule, similar to some over-the-counter medications.
+Capsules are CBG oil enclosed it in a digestible gel capsule.
 They’re a tasteless and quick way to get your CBG, and the dosing is predictable, too.

-The one downside to capsules is that it takes 30-45 minutes to feel the effects since they’re digested.
+The one downside to capsules is that it takes 45 minutes to 1 hour to feel the effects since they’re digested.

-The most common type of CBG edible is gummies, which provide a quick, great-tasting way to get your daily dose.
-And the dosing is very consistent, as each piece will contain the same amount of CBG.
+The most common type of CBG edible is gummies, which provide a quick, great-tasting way to take cannabinoids.
+And the dosing is consistent, as each piece will contain the same amount of CBG.

-As with capsules, edibles have to be digested, so they take 30-45 minutes to begin working.
+As with capsules, edibles have to be digested, so they take between 45 minutes and 1 hour to begin working.

-Remember that CBG (or any other cannabinoid) is not a substitute for treatment; anxiety and depression often require professional medical help.
-Use CBG to complement other methods, not replace them.
+But if your anxiety or depression is severe, you should seek medical or psychological assistance.
+CBG (or any other cannabinoid) is not a substitute for treatment; use it to complement other methods, not replace them.

-CBG is a promising cannabinoid when it comes to managing anxiety and depression, and the recent survey that we discussed above shows that many are using it for these purposes and finding it very effective!
+Overall, CBG is a promising cannabinoid when it comes to managing anxiety and depression.
+The recent survey done demonstrates that many people are finding it effective for promoting better mental health.

-More scientific research will be needed, though, before we can determine whether it’s more, less, or just as effective as CBD for the same purpose.
+More scientific research will be needed, though, before we can determine whether CBG is more, less, or just as effective as CBD for anxiety.

 Here are some frequently asked questions about CBG for anxiety and depression.

-Scientific and anecdotal evidence suggests it does.
-In a survey of over 100 CBG users, an overwhelming percentage said that CBG was effective for addressing anxiety, with around 4/5 preferring it to traditional medicine!
+Scientific and anecdotal evidence suggests that yes, CBG can help with anxiety.
+In a survey of over 100 CBG users, an overwhelming percentage said that CBG was effective at addressing anxiety.
+Additionally, roughly 80% of participants preferred CBG to conventional medicine for anxiety.

 How much CBG should I take for anxiety?